 Trump intends to nominates Indian American to IDFC Board

-A leading Indian American global venture capitalist, Parekh received his BS in Economics from the Wharton School at the University of Pennsylvania.
-Last month, he co-hosted a virtual fund raiser for former vice president Joe Biden, who is the Democratic presidential nominee against Trump.
+Parekh received his BS in Economics from the Wharton School at the University of Pennsylvania.
+Last month, he co-hosted a virtual fundraiser for former vice president Joe Biden, who is the Democratic presidential nominee against Trump.

 - READ MORE ON: